-The digital interactives within the Compass Lounge allow the Museum to display more objects.
-For example, the Horizon displays over 4,000 images from five collections – ship models, oil paintings, flags, uniforms and coins/medals – grouped only by visual similarity.
+The digital interactives within the Compass Lounge allowed the Museum to display more objects.
+For example, the Horizon displayed over 4,000 images from five collections – ship models, oil paintings, flags, uniforms and coins/medals – grouped only by visual similarity.

-This view transcends Museum classifications, allowing thousands of objects to be seen without imposed interpretation.
+This view transcended Museum classifications, allowing thousands of objects to be seen without imposed interpretation.

-The plan chest is a physical embodiment of the Museum’s collections website.
-Wooden drawers are pulled out to reveal large touchscreens, each showing the most popular objects – how many times objects have been viewed, shared, added to a personal collection or tagged.
-In doing so, the plan chest showcases the collection in use.
-A linked LED installation shows the relevant accession number, highlighting this unique key to all information and media about an object.
+The plan chest was a physical embodiment of the Museum’s collections website.
+Wooden drawers were pulled out to reveal large touchscreens, each showing the most popular objects – how many times objects have been viewed, shared, added to a personal collection or tagged.
+In doing so, the plan chest showcased the collection in use.
+A linked LED installation displayed the relevant accession number, highlighting this unique key to all information and media about an object.

-A small selection of historic photographs is also displayed in the lounge, each label inviting the public to contribute their knowledge to the Museum’s records.
-The display will be refreshed twice a year through a process of co-curation with the public.
+A small selection of historic photographs was also displayed in the lounge, each label inviting the public to contribute their knowledge to the Museum’s records.
+The display was refreshed twice a year through a process of co-curation with the public.

-Every visitor to the Museum is given their own Compass Card to reveal the hidden connections between people and the objects in the collection, in the form of beautifully-packaged stories.
+Every visitor to the Museum was given their own Compass Card to reveal the hidden connections between people and the objects in the collection, in the form of beautifully-packaged stories.

-Visitors collect these stories by stamping their Compass Card at objects that are displayed in the Museum’s permanent galleries.
+Visitors collected these stories by stamping their Compass Card at a selection of objects in the Museum’s permanent galleries.

-Finally, the visitor is invited to make an apointment to view the ‘real thing’ in the new archive reading room.
+Finally, the visitor was invited to make an appointment to view the ‘real thing’ in the new archive reading room.

 Credits